jio-gl/mirror-hash/README.md

 # Example

-There is still some bugs to fix because with random input works well but with not random input is the has is not random.
+There is still some bugs to fix because with random input works well but with not random input is the has is not random (two hashes start very similar with 0x90c5...).

 ```
 $ python2 mirror.py